 At some point, though, those alerts may move beyond a distraction to something drivers simply tune out.

-Banin said this can happen if a system alerts drivers at the wrong time or identifies a false problem, causing driver frustration and reduce overall effectiveness of in-cabin safety systems.
+Nauto Chief Product Officer Yoav Banin said this can happen if a system alerts drivers at the wrong time or identifies a false problem, causing driver frustration and reducing the overall effectiveness of in-cabin safety systems.

 “Too many false alerts quickly destroy trust; they may simply ignore the alerts at best, and at worst they either disconnect, obstruct the system or even become angry, thereby increasing driver risk,” he said.
 “If a system can accurately alert in real-time on events and behaviors that are truly risky and can cause collisions, then there won’t be too many alerts.
 Improving drivers will experience decreasing numbers of alerts if the system performs properly.”